MarTech Tool Fatigue: Why Too Many Marketing Tools Hurt Growth

 Most marketing and communications leaders, entrepreneurs, and solopreneurs are not struggling because they lack technology.
 They are struggling because they have too much of it, and no clear strategy holding it all together.

 Every week brings a new AI plugin, SaaS platform, or productivity app promising to unlock growth.
 Each one claims to be the missing piece.
 But without director-level infrastructure thinking, these tools quickly turn into digital clutter.
 Dashboards multiply.
 Logins pile up.
 Subscriptions quietly renew.
-Instead of feeling supported, teams feel overwhelmed.
+Instead of feeling supported, teams feel overwhelmed by too many marketing tools.

 This is the reality of MarTech tool fatigue.
 It is one of the most expensive and least visible problems in modern marketing operations.